 Covert monitoring VS right to privacy

-William Grassick reviews a recent European ruling on balancing an employee’s right to privacy where there is suspicion of wrongdoing.
+Charlotte Burroughs reviews a European ruling on balancing an employee’s right to privacy where there is suspicion of wrongdoing.

 The case arose following numerous thefts in a supermarket near Barcelona.
 Between February and June 2009 losses totalling €82,310 were identified.
 In response, the manager installed both visible and hidden CCTV cameras, and informed the staff only of the visible ones above the entrance and exit.
 The hidden ones, monitoring several tills, subsequently revealed numerous thefts by staff.
 Five such members of staff became the applicants in the ECtHR case, which they brought after unsuccessfully challenging their dismissals in the Spanish courts.
 These courts had dismissed the claims, and the latter found no violation of the Spanish Constitution.